eryx/vix/bundle/vim-autoformat/README.md

 * Multiple formatters per filetype are now supported.
 * Configuration variable names changed.
 * Using `gq` as alias for `:Autoformat` is no longer supported.
-* `:Autoformat` now suppports ranges.
+* `:Autoformat` now supports ranges.
 * Composite filetypes are fully supported.

 ### December 20 2013

-* `html-beautify` is now the default for HTML since it seems to be better maintained, and seems to handle inline javascript neatly.
+* `html-beautify` is now the new default for HTML since it seems to be better maintained, and seems to handle inline javascript neatly.
 * The `formatters/` folder is no longer supported anymore, because it is unnecessary.
 * `js-beautify` can no longer be installed as a bundle, since it only makes this plugin unnecessarily complex.